 One thing to consider when looking for a therapist, psychologist, social worker, or other mental health professional is the setting you want to see them in.
 Online therapy is just as secure and legitimate as an in-person session, with a few added bonuses.

-You can read more about the perks of online therapy – and how to make it work for you – here.
+You can read more about the perks of online therapy – and how to make it work for you – in our dedicated guide to the subject.
 Our research team has also worked with a professional therapist to answer some of the most common questions about starting therapy online.

-Of course, seeking help from home also means that you’re more likely to run into personal obstacles like embarrassment or feelings of weakness.
+Of course, seeking help from home also means that you may encounter personal obstacles like embarrassment or feelings of weakness.
 Good online therapy practices are completely confidential and follow all of the same rules as an in-person session, but there are things you can do to stay comfortable and maintain privacy from home.
 Setting a white noise machine or fan in front of your closed door can help prevent others from hearing what you’re talking about and is common practice in therapists’ offices.

 When you’re ready to start, whether you choose to talk to someone in an office or from your couch, you can learn about the best ways to set yourself up for success.